-Ramakrishna Vedanta Ashrama, Pittsburgh (RVAP) was inaugurated on September 20, 2009 and by Revered Swami Swahananda, the minister-in-charge of the Vedanta Center of Southern California and a senior monk of the Ramakrishna Order.
+Ramakrishna Vedanta Ashrama, Pittsburgh (RVAP) - Shrine House was inaugurated on September 20, 2009 and by Revered Swami Swahananda, the minister-in-charge of the Vedanta Center of Southern California and a senior monk of the Ramakrishna Order.

 Ramakrishna Vedanta Ashrama Pittsburgh’s mission is to promote and disseminate the philosophy of Vedanta in both theoretical and practical aspects as taught in modern times by Sri Ramakrishna, Sri Sarada Devi and Swami Vivekananda.
 The ashrama helps people progress in their individual spiritual journeys.
 It also fosters unity among all human beings and service to god in human form.

 Apart from regular classes and discussion groups on philosophical topics and meditation, the ashrama also arranges for talks, classes, spiritual retreats, and general spiritual guidance by learned monks of the Ramakrishna Order.
 Some of the Swamis who have visited the ashrama include – Swami Swahananda (Southern California), Swami Bhaskarananda (Seattle), Swami Brahmarupananda (Washington DC), Swami Atmajnanananda (Washington DC) and Swami Baneshananda (Germany).

 Yearly formal celebrations include the birthdays of Sri Ramakrishna, Sri Sarada Devi, and Swami Vivekananda and the anniversary of the inauguration of the ashrama.